Mathematics and Statistics | Richard Mercer's Home Page

 Calculus is the mathematical study of continuous change.

 The two basic problems of calculus from a geometric point of view are the tangent line problem and the area problem.
 The first asks to find the slope of the tangent line to the graph of a function at a given point.
-The second asks to find the area under the graph of a function.
+The second asks to find the area under the graph of a function over a given interval.

-Calculus was invented in the 17th century by a number of people (Isaac Newton being the most important and best known) to solve certain problems in physics.
+Calculus was invented in the 17th century by a number of people (Isaac Newton being the best known) to solve certain problems in physics.
 With calculus, the mathematical description of the physical universe became possible for the first time and modern science was born.

-Throughout the 18th and 19th centuries calculus was used to describe an enormous variety of physical phenomena from the motion of planets to electromagnetic radiation.
-Today calculus remains at the heart of the way we think of the physical world (science) and our methods for manipulating it (technology).
-As a result all students in science, engineering, mathematics, and computer science, and most business students, are required to take a course in calculus.
+Throughout the 18th and 19th centuries calculus was used to describe an enormous variety of physical phenomena from the motion of planets to electromagnetic radiation, in many cases through the closely related topic of differential equations.
+Today calculus remains at the heart of the way we think of the physical world (science), our methods for manipulating it (technology), and our language for describing it (mathematics).
+As a result all students in science, engineering, mathematics, and computer science are required to take a course in calculus.